solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/multisig-DAO.md

 ![multisigquorum](https://user-images.githubusercontent.com/22420711/178866502-70616cea-1564-4237-9541-10602726b98c.png)

-**After following this steps, you should have something like the image below:**
+**After following these steps, you should have something like the image below:**
 ![multisigteam](https://user-images.githubusercontent.com/22420711/178866847-f6ca16f3-c3c1-491b-9442-70a715cb86f0.png)

 **Then just click `Create wallet`, your wallet will pop up asking for signature.
 Approve to create the tokens and deploy the DAO.**